Giani Ditt Singh: Early reform activities

-Soon, Singh was drawn into the Sikh fold through Bhai Gurmukh Singh, then an active figure in the Singh Sabha movement.
+Soon, Singh was drawn into the Sikh fold through Bhai Gurmukh Singh, then an active figure in the Singh Sabha Movement.
 In 1886, he became a principal contributor to and subsequently the second editor of the weekly Khalsa Akhbar Lahore, a newspaper founded by Bhai Gurmukh Singh following the establishment of the Lahore Khalsa Diwan.

-Singh He had passed the Gyani examination the same year and was appointed a teacher at the Oriental College.
-He used the Khalsa Akhbar as a vehicle for the spread of Singh Sabha ideology.
+Singh had passed the Gyani examination the same year and was appointed a teacher at the Oriental College.
+He used the Khalsa Akhbar as a vehicle for the spread of Singh Sabha ideas.

 When the Amritsar Khalsa Diwan excommunicated Bhai Gurmukh Singh, Ditt Singh responded by publishing excerpts from his book Svapan Natak, a thinly veiled satire ridiculing the Amritsar leaders, in the Khalsa Akhbar.
 This resulted in a lawsuit filed by one of the targets of the satire, which, although eventually dismissed, cost the Khalsa Akhbar dearly in time and money to defend.
 The paper shut down in 1889.
 With support from the Maharaja of Nahba, the paper resumed publication in 1893, again under Ditt Singh as editor.
 This led to the eventual launch of an English-language weekly, titled simply Khalsa.

 Through all of his Sikh Sabha activities, Singh had maintained his ties to the Arya Samaj, but in 1888, the increasing discord between the Arya Samaj and Sikh leaders led to Singh's ultimate departure from the movement.
-After this, he threw himself entirely into the work of the Singh Sabha movement.
+After this, he threw himself entirely into the work of the Singh Sabha.

 As an educator, Singh helped in the setting up of Khalsa College, Amritsar, and wrote textbooks for the students of the college.

 Discussion with Swami Dayanand

 Swami Dayanand was the founder of the Arya Samaj movement, but Singh found Dayanand's belief in the supremacy of the Vedas and the role of Hinduism as the sole true religion at odds with the multi-cultural and multi-religious world of the time.
 Singh planned to set things right.
-During a religious gathering in 1877 at Lahore, Singh visited Dayanand "to know his mind and to know his ideals".
+During a religious gathering in 1877 at Lahore, Singh visited Dayanand "to know his mind and to know his ideals."
 Singh published these dialogues in his book Sadhu Daya Nand Naal Mera Sambad.
 During the course of the discussion, Singh takes issue with Dayanand's beliefs, and attempts to expose the fallacies therein.
 Malhotra describes the discussions with Dayanand as "putative" and the booklet as "controversial".